 End users or visitors of the site.
 They can be registered through the.
 Registering visitors allows you to provide them with personalized content such as members-only sections of the site, newsletters and mailing lists.

-A logged-in user can set their own preferences by clicking the Edit user profile action in the top right corner.
+A logged-in user can set one's own preferences by clicking the Edit user profile action in the top right corner.

 Magnolia continues to record events such as page creation using the host server time.
 The recorded time is converted and displayed in the user's preferred time zone.